simeoncloud/docs/reporting.md

 ## Tenant updates
 When installing Simeon Cloud Power BI Reporting, the installer will make the following changes to the tenant selected to host the Power BI report:
-- Creates an **Azure Service Principal** named Simeon Cloud Power BI Reporting
-- **Generates credentials** for Simeon Cloud Power BI Reporting and saves the credentials in an Azure DevOps Variable Group shared only with your tenant pipelines
 - Creates the Simeon Cloud **Power BI Workspace**
-    - Grants admin access to Simeon Cloud Power BI Reporting
+- Creates a **Service Principal** named Simeon Cloud Power BI Reporting **with admin access** to the Simeon Cloud Power BI Workspace
+- **Generates a client secret** for Simeon Cloud Power BI Reporting and saves it as a secure variable in an Azure DevOps Variable Group shared only with your tenant pipelines
 - Updates the Power BI tenant setting to **allow Service Principals access to the Power BI APIs**
 - Updates the Power BI setting to allow the **logged in user access to create Power BI workspaces**
     - Power BI defaults restrict workspace creation to accounts with rights to create M365 Groups.
-If your tenant has this setting and the account running the installer is not allowed to create M365 Groups, the account will be added to the group during installation
+If your tenant has this setting and the account running the installer is not allowed to create M365 Groups, the account will be added to the group of users allowed to create M365 groups

 ## Installation
 The first step to install Simeon Power BI Reporting is to determine which tenant will host the report.
-If you're an MSP, we recommend installing into your production or baseline tenant.
-If you're an enterprise, we recommend installing into your production tenant.
+If you're an MSP we recommend installing into your MSP's own tenant.
+If you're an enterprise, we recommend installing into your production tenant

 ### Prerequisites
 During installation, you will be prompted to log in with a user account.
-Select an account that has:
+The account used must:
-- A **Power BI Pro license**
+- Have a **Power BI Pro license**
-- Has recently **logged in to [Power BI](https://app.powerbi.com)**
+- Have **logged in to [Power BI](https://app.powerbi.com)** at least once
-- Has either the **Global Administrator role** or **all of the following Azure AD roles**:
+- Have either the **Global Administrator role** or **all of the following Azure AD roles**:
     - Application Administrator
     - Groups Administrator
     - Power BI Administrator